Adhesions / scar tissue (in pelvis or in uterus)

 Surgical Treatment

-For more severe adhesions, surgery can offer significant relief.
+For more severe adhesions surgery can offer significant relief.
 Dr Kaur specialises in:

 • Laparoscopic (keyhole) adhesiolysis — carefully cutting and freeing the scar tissue to restore normal organ movement

-• Robotic-assisted surgery, providing even greater precision for complex adhesions
+• Robotic-assisted surgery, for complex adhesions

 • Fertility-preserving techniques wherever possible